 Silo Mentality (1), or the lack of sharing information and knowledge in organisations and workplaces (principal-agent problem), is a matter of increasing concern in medicine (2,3,4) engineering (5), commerce and elsewhere.

 It is felt that, not only do silos affect efficiency and corporate culture, but they can also:

-- negatively affect patients and their feelings of disenfrachnisement
+- negatively affect patients and their feelings of disenfranchisement

-- engender divisions between departments, teams, or satellites, areas
+- engender divisions between departments, teams, or satellite areas

 - cause repetition of the same tasks

 - give rise to inaccurate or outdated information

 - cause ineffective communication

 - make people lose sight of the ‘big picture’